ThaRealSteveJobs/mirror-test-5/README.md

 ## Usage

-Run the tool from your termina:
+Run the tool from your terminal:

 ```bash
 cargo run